Araychaudhur/opsseer/README.md

 ﻿# OpsSeer

-An SRE-style AI portfolio project with a "toy prod" service, metrics (Prometheus), dashboards (Grafana), chaos & alerting, and an orchestrated incident timeline powered by a suite of AI microservices.
+An SRE-style AI portfolio project that demonstrates a complete, automated incident response pipeline.
+It features a "toy prod" service, a full monitoring/alerting stack, and an orchestrated timeline enriched by a suite of custom-built, GPU-accelerated AI microservices, all visualized in a real-time web UI.

 ## Milestones